minitest/minitest/README.txt

-minitest-firemock       :: Makes your MiniTest mocks more resilient. minitest-great_expectations :: Generally useful additions to minitest's assertions and expectations minitest-growl          :: Test notifier for minitest via growl. minitest-instrument     :: Instrument ActiveSupport::Notifications when
+minitest-firemock       :: Makes your MiniTest mocks more resilient. minitest-great_expectations :: Generally useful additions to minitest's assertions and expectations minitest-growl          :: Test notifier for minitest via growl. minitest-implicit-subject :: Implicit declaration of the test subject. minitest-instrument     :: Instrument ActiveSupport::Notifications when
                            test method is executed
 minitest-instrument-db  :: Store information about speed of test